 - Jaydeep Bardhan, Department of Electrical and Computer Engineering, Northeastern University

 - Cris Cecka, Research Scientist at the Institute for Applied Computational Science, Harvard University (until Dec.
-2014); now at NVIDIA Research.
+2014); then at NVIDIA Research.

 - Tsuyoshi Hamada, Nagasaki University Advanced Computing Center (NACC), Japan